Whiteminwhill Energy Park

 Public Consultation

-Comments received during public consultation will inform our proposals, ongoing technical assessments, and consultation with statutory stakeholders and the local authority.
+We are currently reviewing all feedback received and using this to inform our proposals, ongoing technical assessments, and consultation with statutory stakeholders and the local authority.
 We will share how we’ve considered feedback in our plans at the next public consultation in 2026.

 Solar capacity